 Rag Rug Beginner Tip: If you’re worried that you won’t have enough of a certain fabric to cover an area, mix the fabric with similar fabrics to begin with.
 This means you won’t be left in the lurch and it will deliberately look like part of the design.

-How can I clean my rag rug creations once I’ve made them?
-Can they go in the washing machine?
+Q3: How can I clean my rag rug creations once I’ve made them?

 Cleaning a rag rug is a lot less bothersome than you might think.
 There are a few ways you can go about it…